The Lean Language Reference

 {β : Type v} [Inhabited β] : Inhabited (αβ)

-This is not an instance to avoid non-canonical instances.
+This is not an instance to avoid non-canonical instances when both the left and right types are inhabited.

 🔗def